 - Think about what’s in the background of your picture.
 We like to see pictures of your cat in the home, but we don’t want to see a pile of dirty washing in the background!

-- We don’t care how good you look in the picture with Felix, we don’t want you to be in the picture with Felix at all!
-Felix is the star here, not his human.
+- It doesn’t matter how good you look in the picture with your cat, we don’t want you to be in the picture with Felix at all, rather your cat should be the star.
+This is what casting agent are looking for.

-- Pictures of Felix asleep aren’t helpful to us.
+- Pictures of your cat asleep aren’t helpful to us.
 We can’t see his eyes and we can’t see his whole body.

 - Do you really want a lot of people to know what your bed linen looks like?
-If not, maybe don’t send us pictures of Felix asleep on your bed.
+Try not to send in images of your cat on a messy bed.

 - Pictures with a filter aren’t appropriate.
-We need to see how Felix looks naturally.
+We need to see how Felix looks naturally and filters obviously make this difficult.
 It’s no good if Felix has red hair in his pictures, but when he shows up to set, he naturally a cream colour.

 Send us a video showreel of Felix in action

-- Let’s see Felix’s tricks from a distance.
+- We want to see your tricks from a distance.
 Get your friend to help you shoot this video so you can concentrate on the action with Felix.

 - Think about what skills might be asked of Felix in a studio setting.